 See Related: Best Travel Yoga Mats

 4. Washington: Space Needle Seattle

 The Space Needle is undeniably Seattle and worth a look if you’re close enough to drive from where your last road-trip stop left you at.
 The famous Seattle Space Needle is located at 400 Broad Street.
 Visitors check in at the door, and passes are time-based, although the option to book a visit ahead is also available on their website.

 Sure, it’s a traditional “tourist stop,” but it’s worth it!
 The Needle exceeds 605 feet, giving only a 360 view of the town.
 It opens up later, from 10 am.

 See Related: Best Road Trips in the USA

 5. Washington: The Hoh Rainforest

 The total area is 24 miles of gorgeous forest, located within the larger Olympic National Park in Washington.
-The start of the Hoh Rainforest is at 18113 Upper Hoh Road in Forks.
+The Hoh Rainforest starts at 18113 Upper Hoh Road in Forks.

 Rainfall is estimated at approximately 140 inches per year.
-It’s a rainforest, so that’s exactly what you can expect!
+It’s a rainforest, so that’s precisely what you can expect!
 But remember to pack for it, since many people don’t.